zhampu/Hybrid-Public-Space-Template/Thesis.md

 Critical participation in the civic endeavor of decision-making should not be romanticized, as seen in some media architectures where participation may be shown as a simple interaction (such as in buildings where lights turn on based on the number of people inside[^42]).
 The new dynamic for creating public infrastructure and spaces, such as crowdfunding and critical making workshops, could engage citizens in a better understanding of what is being implemented in their public spaces.
 The creation of commons’ knowledge and tools around these technologies could generate more agency and involvement towards new governance processes and implementations.

-[^42]:Ratto, Matt, and Megan Boler. **"DIY Citizenship: Critical Making and Social Media."** The MIT Press, 2014. “ In the current conjunction of media technologies and architecture, the concept of participation is often replaced with the notion of interaction, a related but not entirely synonymous term.
+[^42]:Ratto, Matt, and Megan Boler. **"DIY Citizensh**IP:**  Critical Making and Social Media."** The MIT Press, 2014. “ In the current conjunction of media technologies and architecture, the concept of participation is often replaced with the notion of interaction, a related but not entirely synonymous term.
 The static materiality of architectural form is, for example, increasingly animated via the infusion of media screens and lighting effects into building facades.

 **Social media to act**
 > “Every social and ecological context is unique, and the solutions we seek will be based on an infinity of local needs.[^43]”